Why Do We Need to Pre-Process Time Series Data?

 It requires defining a single argument depending on the type of data we are using.

-The data measured once a year is most often referred to as “annual” rather than “yearly”, so the parameter value we use is “a” instead of “y”.
+Most often, we refer to the data measured once a year as “annual” rather than “yearly”, so the parameter value we use is “a” instead of “y”.

 What Frequency Peculiarities We Should Keep in Mind?